 This advanced course focuses on academic writing skills necessary for content courses.
 Students will continue to develop their abilities with sentence structure, paragraph writing, and essays from personal experience and readings.
 Students will learn to cite sources and answer essay questions from readings.
 Grammar is taught in the context of the readings and student generated writing.
-This course must be completed with a C grade or better in order to take college level courses.
 The credits earned in this course will not count toward a degree with SMCC.